Improving Support to CINC Theater Engagement Plans

 Use Adobe Acrobat Reader version 10 or higher for the best experience.

 Purchase Print Copy

 A briefing on the initial findings from the Phase I study on improving support to the Commander-in-Chief (CINC) Theater Engagement Plans (TEPs).
 It is concluded that the TEP provides a useful planning mechanism, but it must be more closely linked to DoD formal decisionmaking processes to ensure that engagement activities are considered for resources within DoD planning and programming.
 The breifing provides an approach for further examination of the engagement mission.

-This research was conducted within RAND's
+This research was conducted within RAND's National Defense Research Institute.

-This report is part of the RAND Corporation documented briefing series.
+This report is part of the RAND Corporation Documented briefing series.
 RAND documented briefings are based on research presented to a client, sponsor, or targeted audience in briefing format.
 Additional information is provided in the documented briefing in the form of the written narration accompanying the briefing charts.
 All RAND documented briefings undergo rigorous peer review to ensure that they meet high standards for research quality and objectivity.
 However, they are not expected to be comprehensive and may present preliminary findings.
 Major research findings are published in the monograph series; supporting or preliminary research is published in the technical report series.

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.